 When Amos Kamil began researching his June 10, 2012 article in the New York Times Magazine, he found his way to us, and we were happy to help with his article.
 If you have not already read that article, please read it here: http://www.nytimes.com/2012/06/10/magazine/the-horace-mann-schools-secret-history-of-sexual-abuse.html.
 We know that many who read that article will experience both pain (as your own memories come rushing back) and relief (as you realize you are not alone).

 We wish also to serve family members and loved-ones of abuse survivors at Horace Mann, as well as the wider Horace Mann community.
 We know that you too may be hurting and wondering how to help your loved-ones and friends who were abused.
 If you yourself were abused at Horace Mann, or if someone you know was abused at Horace Mann, we welcome you here – whether under a pseudonym or under your real name.
 If you want, we can put you in contact – confidentially – with other members of the HM Survivors’ Group.

 We invite you to post comments about your experience.
 To post comments, you must sign in below, but you can create a pseudonymous Gmail account to do so if you prefer.
 We want to make this as safe a space as is possible on the internet for such a sensitive topic.
 To that end, comments will be moderated.
-We will do our best to delete comments we believe are abusive or harmful, but we will not delete comments just because we may disagree with them.
-Please note that this site is NOT a place to post unsubstantiated rumors you may have heard about one or another Horace Mann teacher if you yourself cannot bear witness to their truth.
+We will delete comments we believe are abusive or harmful, but we will not delete comments just because we disagree with them.
+Please note that this site is NOT a place to post unsubstantiated rumors you may have heard about any Horace Mann teacher if you yourself cannot bear witness to their truth.
 If you yourself had an experience, or if someone you know had an experience, we welcome you to share that here, but please do not post mere gossip.
 We had many wonderful teachers at Horace Mann, and we do not want to malign teachers who were innocent of any wrongdoing.